-Zoom is one of several video conferencing software platforms that is has various applications, including education and training, business meetings, and job interviews.
-It has quickly become a staple application for many companies and individuals to stay in touch with colleagues, clients, and friends.
+Zoom is one of several video conferencing software platforms that has various applications, including education and training, business meetings, and job interviews.
+The application has quickly become a staple for many companies and individuals as a way to stay in touch with colleagues, clients, and friends.
 The basic version of Zoom is free and can be accessed on computers, laptops, and mobile devices.

 What are the benefits of using Zoom for an interview?

-There are many benefits for both parties to using a video conferencing platform, such as Zoom, for conducting job interviews.
+There are many benefits for both parties in using a video conferencing platform such as Zoom for conducting job interviews.
 Holding an interview over Zoom allows a company to screen job candidates efficiently without having to meet face to face.
-Use of the platform can be easily organized and and both parties can attend on short notice.
-It also provides an opportunity to see the person you're speaking with, even within a remote setting.
+Use of the platform can be easily organized, and both parties can attend on short notice.
+It also lets you see the person you're speaking with, even in a remote setting.

 How to prepare for your Zoom interview

-Making sure that you're well-prepared for your interview includes taking care of technical preparation before the event.
-Proper technical preparation will ensure that you can concentrate on the interview and not on IT challenges.
+Making sure that you're well-prepared for your interview includes taking care of technical details before the event.
+Proper preparation will ensure that you can concentrate on the interview and not on IT issues.
 To help you prepare the technical components, follow these tips:

 1. Download Zoom and become familiar with the basics

-In order to feel confident when being interviewed on Zoom, download the application on your computer or laptop and become familiar with the basic functions of the software.
+In order to feel confident in a Zoom interview, download the application on your computer or laptop and become familiar with its basic functions.
 It's free to use the basic program, although there are several levels of paid options that aren't necessary for interviewing.
-Once you've downloaded the app, sign in and become comfortable with the features of turning the audio and video on and off, as well as other functions such as the chat feature.
+Once you've downloaded the app, sign in and become comfortable with functions like turning the audio and video on and off, as well as the chat feature.

 2. Use a professional email and screen name

 The recruiter or hiring manager will send you a link via email for your Zoom interview.
-As a best practice when job seeking, ensure that you have a professional email address.
-You can easily create an email address from various free email providers that you can customize to sound professional and career-focused, instead of that email you created when you were in your teens.
-This will enhance the positive impression you give to the interviewer.
-Also, when logging into Zoom for your interview, use your full name as the screen name that will appear under your video.
+As a best practice for job hunting, ensure that you have a professional email address.
+You can easily create an email address from various free email providers that you can customize to sound professional and career-focused, instead of an email address you created when you were in your teens.
+This will enhance the impression you give to the interviewer.
+Also, when logging into Zoom for your interview, enter your full name as the screen name that will appear under your video.

 3. Use a computer or laptop when possible

 In order to have the best Zoom experience, use a computer or laptop if possible for your interview.
-If you must use your phone or tablet, be sure to prop your phone up or use a phone stand and ensure that they can easily see you on the screen.
-While you use Zoom on your tablet or cellphone, it's considered best practice to be stationary during your interview, which will provide the best audio and video for both parties.
+If you must use your phone or tablet, be sure to prop your phone up or use a phone stand and ensure that the interviewer can see you clearly on the screen.
+While using Zoom on your tablet or cellphone, staying stationary during your interview will provide the best audio and video for both parties.

 4. Charge your laptop and update your computer

-To ensure your Zoom interview goes smoothly, be sure to charge your laptop and update your computer.
-Save yourself the embarrassment of your laptop dying mid-interview or trying to download the latest updates by preparing in advance.
+To ensure your Zoom interview goes smoothly, be sure to charge your laptop and update your computer ahead of time.
+Save yourself the embarrassment of your laptop dying mid-interview or having to download the latest updates at the last minute.

 5. Make sure you have a strong internet connection

-Because Zoom technology relies on an internet connection, be sure that there's a strong connection where you're preparing to be interviewed.
+Because Zoom technology relies on an internet connection, be sure there's a strong connection where you will be interviewed.
 If you're using Wi-Fi, check your connection strength during your technical preparation.
 As an alternative, you can plug directly into an Ethernet connection to be hard-wired into the internet.
 If you have no other option but to use a cellphone for your Zoom interview, be sure there's a strong internet or cellphone signal wherever you set up by testing it beforehand.

 6. Test your audio and use a headset

-After you've downloaded Zoom onto whatever device you'll be using for your interview, test your audio.
-On a computer or laptop, you have the option of what microphone you want to use.
+After you've downloaded Zoom onto the device you'll be using for your interview, test your audio.
+On a computer or laptop, you have the option of choosing the microphone you want to use.
 It is advisable to use a headset during your Zoom call.
 You need nothing fancy for this; you can even use the headphones that come with your cellphone, as long as they also include a microphone.
-This will ensure there isn't any strange echo or feedback when you're on the call.
+This will ensure there isn't any echo or feedback when you're on the call.

 Create a professional background

-Because you'll be on camera for your interview, it's essential that you create a professional background behind you.
+Because you'll be on camera for your interview, it's essential to create a professional background.
 If possible, choose a blank wall to sit in front of or one with minimal decoration.
 Remember that the interviewer will see what's behind you, so avoid a messy or cluttered room or a distracting environment.
-Zoom also offers the option of selecting from several virtual backgrounds that use green screen technology to have you sitting in front of the Golden Gate Bridge or on a tropical beach.
+Zoom also offers the option of selecting from several virtual backgrounds that use green screen technology, such as the Golden Gate Bridge or a tropical beach.
 While these may not be the best choices, you can upload your own virtual background to keep your location private and enhance your physical setting.

 Find the best lighting for your call

 Natural sunlight is the best option for lighting on video.
-Try to set up your computer near a window and be cautious of direct sun that may cause a glare.
+Try to set up your computer near a window and be cautious of direct sun, which may cause a glare.
 A suitable alternative is a brightly lit room.
-When you're preparing for your interview, be sure that you have enough light in the area for the interviewer to see you well.
+When you're preparing for your interview, be sure you have enough light in the area for the interviewer to see you well.

 Eliminate noise in the environment

 When selecting the space you'll use for your Zoom interview, be aware of outside noises and interruptions.
-Pick a quiet space that offers privacy with minimal noise, i.e. without radios, television, or household members chatting in the next room.
-A quiet environment allows you to focus on answering the interview questions and leave a positive impression on the interviewer.
+Pick a quiet space that offers privacy and minimal noise—e.g., without radios, television, or household members chatting in the next room.
+A quiet environment allows you to focus on answering the interview questions and present a positive impression.